 THE DIAPER BANK

 In fall 2018, the Junior League of Champlain Valley (JLCV) established Chittenden County’s first Diaper Bank and began distributing diapers to local food shelves from its South Burlington headquarters.
 The Diaper Bank’s initial inventory was boosted by a large donation of 46,000 diapers from Seventh Generation.
-Since that initial donation, the Diaper Bank has supported nine major partners including Feeding Chittenden, Aunt Dot’s, and town food shelf programs in Williston, Richmond, Milton, Hinesburg, South Burlington, Jericho, and St. Albans.
+Since that initial donation, the Diaper Bank has supported over 85 agencies statewide.
 In January 2019, the Diaper Bank became Vermont’s first affiliated bank in the National Diaper Bank Network.

 In response to the COVID-19 global pandemic, and many challenges facing families, JLCV successfully procured $50,000 of CARES Act funds from the Vermont Legislature to expand distributions statewide.
-Since March 2020, JLCV has served 13 of Vermont’s 14 counties and distributed over 450,000 diapers free of charge, to those who need them.
+To date, the Diaper Bank has distributed over 2.4 million diapers to agencies all over the state of Vermont — 879,000 were distributed in 2022 alone.

 The JLCV accepts donations of unused disposable diapers in any type, size, or brand and unopened wipes and diaper creams.
-Donation drop-off bins are located at Healthy Living in South Burlington, Kismet Place in Williston and Burlington International Airport.
+Donation drop-off bins are located at Healthy Living in South Burlington, Healthy Living in Williston and Hula in Burlington.

 Please note that we cannot accept cloth diapers.
 Many of those who utilize the diaper bank use public laundry facilities that for hygiene reasons, do not permit washing cloth diapers.